OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 |equal to -9999 (null value)|-9999 (null value)|

 The daily binary snow cover .tif grids are saved in the 4_CreateSnowCover folder.
 Refer to the [File Structure](file-structure.md#processeddata924_createsnowcover92) section for more information regarding the binary snow cover .tif files and the 4_CreateSnowCover folder.
-Refer to [Tool Utilities and Functions](#4-create-the-binary-snow-cover-raster) section for detailed information on the Python functions called to create the daily binary snow cover grids.
+Refer to the [Tool Utilities and Functions](#4-create-the-binary-snow-cover-raster) section for detailed information on the Python functions called to create the daily binary snow cover grids.

 ![snowcover-workflow](overview-images/workflow_snowcover.png)